 The AR1500 tidal energy turbine.
 Source: Lockheed Martin

-Atlantis Resources (LON:ARL), the firm behind the 398-MW MeyGen tidal energy project in Scotland, will be looking to develop a commercially-viable tidal energy pilot of three to eight turbines in Japan.
+Atlantis Resources (LON:ARL), the firm behind the 398-MW MeyGen tidal energy project in Scotland, says it could deliver 1 GW of tidal power generation capacity in France by 2025.

 The company on Monday said it has submitted a strategic plan to the French government describing the 1-GW project at Le Raz Blanchard.
 It adds that 2 GW are "immediately available to be harnessed in the Raz Blanchard" and that can happen by 2027.

 Atlantis' plan would allow for a significant reduction in the levelized cost of energy (LCOE) for tidal energy, going below the cost of offshore wind farms currently under construction in France or in the US, when the final phase of the proposed 1-GW project is commissioned, the company points out.

 Studies to determine the best sites in French waters have been launched, at the request of the government, ahead of commercial tenders.
 Conclusions from Maritime Prefectures are expected in June.